nicolasdao/userin/README.md

 	}
 })

-// [Optional] This code requries that an app is registered with
+// [Optional] This code requires that an app is registered with
 // Facebook first.
 For more details about this topic, please refer
 // to the "Setting up an identity provider" section. userIn.use(Facebook, {